--[ Voluntary, personal Second pillar open pension fundsThird pillar open pension funds

-Second and third pillar pension plans are voluntary.
-However, from 2019, all workers younger than 40 and insured by social insurance, are enrolled in the second pillar system with a possibility to opt-out.
+- Second pillar open pension funds - Third pillar open pension funds pillar system with a possibility to opt-out.
 The procedure of automatic enrolment will be repeated every 3 years until the person reaches the age of 40.
 Besides, once the decision to join the second pillar has been made, it is irreversible.